Catalyzing Women Change Agents

 Please join us in creating a just, compassionate, and conscious society worldwide.

 Can a Toilet Eliminate Sexual Violence and Protect a Girl's Education?

-To our Western eyes, the pit latrines at Byimana Primary School looked like a set of brick ruins -- without roofs, open to the sky and weather, absent doorways, massive holes in the side walls -- leaving any user embarrassingly exposed.
-In fact, the crumbling shared-sex latrines, unsupervised and set apart from the school building, was a perilous place for a young girl and the future of her education.
+The pit latrines at Byimana Primary School look like a set of brick ruins -- without roofs, open to the sky and weather, absent doorways, massive holes in the side walls -- leaving any user embarrassingly exposed.
+In fact, the crumbling shared-sex latrines, unsupervised and set apart from the school building, were a perilous place for a young girl and the future of her education.

 In 2007, Mediatrice Mushimiyimana, a primary school English teacher in the rural village of Byimana, Rwanda, observed that once girls reached puberty, their attendance plummeted along with their ability to keep up in class.
 She states, "I realized that maybe the problem is that [they] don't feel safe at school..."

 Reducing domestic violence and alcoholism in Northern Uganda through drama, song, psychological support, and home visits.

 Natalie Lynn Rekstad, President of Black Fox Philanthropy and a warrior woman herself, has written an inspiring blogpost about Global Grassroots' Founder and President Gretchen Ki Steidle.
 We greatly appreciate all that Natalie and her team at BFP do for Global Grassroots and vulnerable women and girls everywhere.

 Our mission is to catalyze women and girls as leaders of Conscious Social Change in their communities.